-Every year at LAPP we estimate Plan costs by setting assumptions with our actuary and we complete an actuarial valuation.
+Every year at LAPP we estimate Plan costs by setting assumptions with our actuary and completing an actuarial valuation.

 An actuarial valuation is a mathematical analysis of the financial condition of a pension plan.
-An actuary prepares an actuarial valuation at least once every three years.
+Normally, an actuary prepares an actuarial valuation for a pension at least once every three years.
 The valuation determines the financial position of the pension plan and the future contribution rates needed to ensure the long-term funding of the Plan.
-The actuary determines how much money the plan needs to pay pensions by making assumptions about future investment returns, future inflation rates, future increases in salaries, retirement ages, life expectancy and other factors.
+The actuary determines how much money the plan needs to pay pensions by making assumptions about future investment returns, future inflation rates, future increases in salaries, retirement ages, life expectancy, and other factors.

 In the years an actuarial assessment is filed with the CRA, we complete a report called an Actuarial Valuation Report.
-In the years that the assessment is done only for our own monitoring purposes, we prepare a Management Information Report.
+Summaries of these reports can be found in Funding and Investment Publications.

-Based on the valuation, we decide what contributions rates will be.
+Based on the valuation, the Sponsor Board decides what contributions rates will be.

 Pension plans are only required to do an actuarial valuation once every three years, but LAPP does one annually to be sure we are always on top of any gap between what we hold in the Fund and what we estimate we will need to meet our pension obligation.